BinaryJava/VC-cypress/README.md

 ## Prerequisities

 1. Run `npm install` to install all required packages
-1. Install cucumber json formatter somewhere that is accessible on your path - [GitHub](https://github.com/cucumber/json-formatter)
+1. Install cucumber json formatter somewhere that is accessible on your path - [GitHub](https://github.com/cucumber/json-formatter) - only needed for HTML report generation

 ## Please note